daedalusLAB/dfMaker/Readme.md

 `dfMaker` performs the following operations:
 - Reads JSON files from `input.folder`, each representing keypoints data for individual frames produced by OpenPose.
 - Processes each file according to the configurations specified in `config.path` (if provided).
-- Constructs \( M_{i,j} \) matrices for each detected person and point type, organizing keypoints data into a structured format.
+- Constructs $M_{i,j}$ matrices for each detected person and point type, organizing keypoints data into a structured format.
 - Optionally extracts additional metadata based on file names and the specified configuration.
 - Combines all processed data into a single dataframe.
 - Outputs the consolidated data to `output.file` in the specified format (CSV or Parquet), automatically naming the file based on unique IDs if required.